ukyoi/WarInCulturePlate/README.md

 WarInCulturePlate
 =================

-A game similar to a Cellular Automata, written in JavaScript.
+A game similar to Cellular Automata, written in JavaScript.

 Choose the gift points to your bacteria and occupy the whole Culture plate!